RicePerson/KTANExpert/README.md

 5) Player:red_circle: clicks the yellow button in KTANE
 6) Repeat until module is complete, then Player:red_circle: inputs `done` into the expert:large_blue_circle:.

-Note: If for some reason, after clicking a colorred button, it markes it as wrong and gives you a strike, enter `done` into the expert and start over, as the current number of strikes affects the module.
+Note: If for some reason, after clicking a colored button, it markes it as wrong and gives you a strike, enter `done` into the expert and start over, as the current number of strikes affects the module.

 ## Who's on First